uber/peloton/docker/README.md

 This folder includes scripts to launch all dependencies in different containers on localhost : zk, mesos master, mesos agent, mysql.
-Docker installation is required, expected version : 1.12.1
+Docker installation is required, expected version : 1.12.1.
+Update 'NUM_AGENTS' in docker/config to change number of mesos slaves, by default 3 agents.

 Usage: